CNC3P0/AstarRubiks/README.md

 # AstarRubiks
-This Python program solves a Rubik's Cube using the A* algorithm.
+This Python 3.5.2 program solves a Rubik's Cube using the A* algorithm.

+AstarRukiks.py is the main program.
+Rcube.py contains required methods and must be in the same folder.

+NOTE: Due to the nature of the algorithm and the problem space, any
+      solution path of more than 9 rotations takes an excessive amount of time to complete on a typical home computer.